 month One of the words in the English language without a rhyme -- some others are "orange," "purple" and "silver."

 Moogfest "Moogfest is the annual event that honors the remarkable vision of Robert Moog and his amazing musical inventions that changed the course of music.
-Moogfest is a 3-day, multi-venue event held in Asheville, NC – the place Bob Moog called home for the last 30 years of his life ...
-Moogfest will host artists and audiences from throughout the world in different venues across Asheville’s beautiful, historic downtown."
+Moogfest is a 3-day, multi-venue event originally held in Asheville, NC—the place Bob Moog called home for the last 30 years of his life—now held in Durham, NC.
 [From website.]

 moon guitar See yue qin

 Moore's Law 1.
 Named by the physicist Carver Mead, after Gordon E. Moore, a cofounder of Intel, who wrote in an Electronics magazine article in 1965, that computer chip complexity would double every twelve months for the next ten years.
 Ten years later his forecast proved to be correct.
 At that time, he then predicted that the doubling would happen every two years for the next ten years.
 Ten years later, he was, once again, proved correct.
 By combining the two predictions, Moore's Law is often stated as a doubling every 18 months.
 2. The dictum that requires you to buy a new computer every two years.
 [Thanks DC.]